kourgeorge/agenthub/agent-hiring-mvp/agenthub-sdk/CONSUMPTION_CLI_GUIDE.md

 agenthub hire agent 130

 # Start conversation
-agenthub execute agent 130 \
+agenthub execute hiring 456 \
   --input '{"message": "Hello, how can you help me?"}' \
   --wait

 # Continue conversation with history
-agenthub execute agent 130 \
+agenthub execute hiring 456 \
   --input '{
     "message": "What services do you offer?",
     "conversation_history": [